jlmoya/lowdisc/readme.txt

  * This module depends on the assert module.
  * This module depends on the helptbx module.
  * This module depends on the apifun module.
+ * This module depends on the number module.

 TODO
 ----
- * Use apifun
  * Put lowdisc_corrcoeff into Stixbox
  * Use number_bary instead of lowdisc_bary
  * create macros functions for Reverse Halton, Niederreiter and Faure and put it into the "Macro Generators" section.
- * Remove lowdisc_primes100, lowdisc_primes1000, lowdisc_primes10000
-   and use the functions from the "number" module.
  * Remove verbose option from lowdisc_ldgen and lowdisc_configure
  * Add scrambling algorithms : RR2 from Kocis and Whiten, Matousek.
    Can we program Reverse Halton as a scrambling ?